Titles and Roles

 - Research Program

-Renee Read, PhD, is an Assistant Professor in the Department of Pharmacology at Emory University School of Medicine.
-Dr. Read is a member of the Cancer Cell Biology Research Program at Winship Cancer Institute.
+Renee Read, PhD, is Associate Professor in the Department of Pharmacology and Chemical Biology at Emory University School of Medicine.
+Dr. Read serves as Assistant Director for Basic Research and Shared Resources and is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute of Emory University.

 Dr. Read earned her PhD in Developmental Biology from the University of Washington.
 She then completed a postdoctoral fellowship at The Salk Institute for Biological Studies.